-Application deadline for the 2012-2013 academic year is December 31, 2012.
+Application deadline for each academic year is December 31 of current year.
 Applications will not be accepted after this date.

 Resident Selection Process

-The Department of Family Medicine has established a resident recruitment committee, which consists of the Family Medicine Residency Program Director, Residency Coordinator, and Residency Secretary, to assist with the initial screening of resident applicants for interview through National Residency Matching Program.
+The Department of Family Medicine has established a resident recruitment committee, which consists of the Family Medicine Residency Program Director, Residency Coordinator to assist with the initial screening of resident applicants for interview through National Residency Matching Program.

-Candidates will be given a tour of Medical Center Hospital and the Family Medicine Clinic.
-Then you will have lunch with a family medicine resident.
-That afternoon two to three faculty members of the department will interview each candidate for approximately thirty minutes each.
-A standardized evaluation is submitted to The resident recruitment committee by each faculty and resident member you met with during your interview date.
+Candidates will be given a tour of Medical Center Hospital and the Family Medicine Clinic, lunch arrangements made with family medicine residents, and interviews will be scheduled with resident doctors and faculty.
+A standardized evaluation is submitted to the resident recruitment committee by each faculty and resident member you meet with during your interview date.
 We will only interview up to 60 candidates for 6 positions.
-Arrangements for a one night hotel stay the night before your interview will be made for you, a two-hundred and fifty dollar reimbursement minus the hotel cost for the 60 candidates selected.
+Arrangements for a one night hotel stay the night before your interview will be made for you.
+A $250.00 reimbursement minus the hotel cost will be given to the 60 candidates selected.

 Rank Order Process